-26 Feb 2026 – WHGAA – Weekly Newsletter
+26 February 2026 – WHGAA – Weekly Newsletter

 Dear Member,

-I have sown all the sweet and chilli peppers and aubergines for this year, and they are all growing in the greenhouse.
-This week the first of the tomatoes have also been sown and they have already germinated so production is well under way.
-These will be on sale in The Hut around mid-April.
-Other sowings will include cucumbers and melons.
+All the sweet peppers, chilli peppers and aubergines for this year have now been sown and are growing well in the greenhouse.
+The first tomatoes have also been sown and have already germinated, so production is well underway.

-Just pick five locations on the map of Milton Keynes for £1.
-There are 23 prizes on offer.
+Pick five locations on the map of Milton Keynes for ÂŁ1.
+There are 23 prizes to be won.

 Happy Gardening